Mount Ecclesia: Groundbreaking

 It took them six months to get ready to leave their cottage in Ocean Park.
 They finally came down to fellowship's new headquarters on the 40 acres (about 16.19 hectares) land of Mount Ecclesia to dedicate it to the "Great Work of the Elder Brothers of the Rose Cross".
-The dedication ceremony was planned for 12.40 PM on October 28, 1911, in Oceanside California.
+The dedication ceremony was planned for 12.40 PM on October 28, 1911, in Oceanside, California.

 Mount Ecclesia was launched that day, through a ceremony of ground-breaking which consisted in planting a large Cross with the initials C.R.C. — representing the symbolical name Christian Rose Cross, who is the Head of the Order of the Rose Cross (Rosicrucian Order) — painted in gilt letters on the trefoils of the three upper arms and with a climbing rose.
-An excerpt of the first hand description of the mentioned event is as following :
+An excerpt of the first-hand description of the mentioned event is as following :

 Construction of The Ecclesia

 The Ecclesia, the Healing Temple, was erected, for the purpose of affording more powerful means for the healing of disease, and dedicated on December 25, 1920.
 The project for the building of the Temple had started in 1914.
-Heindel, who died in 1919, didn't live to see the Temple completed in 1920.
+Heindel, who died in 1919, did not live to see the Temple completed in 1920.
 His wife, Agusta Foss Heindel, remained active in civic engagement, promoting the Fellowship and working to beautify Oceanside until her death in 1949.
 Spiritual Healing meetings are held in this holy place at a regular time each day by the Probationers who have consecrated their lives to this work.
 The architect of the building was Lester A. Cramer.

 As in all the solar temples, The Ecclesia portal is facing east (the rising sun).
 In front of the portal stand two palm trees.
 The portal is constituted by a triangular-shaped pediment upon two round columns.
 At the centre of the pediment, there is an equilateral triangle, symbol of Trinity, inscribed by "the eye of God."

 The columns fuse Greek (Ionic, Doric and Corinthian) and Roman (Tuscan and composite) styles, each one with a capital crowned by a finial globe.
 There are three steps between the columns leading to the Temple entrance.
 At the Temple entrance there are two square pilasters, each showing two faces.
 The round 12-sided building architecture is composed by round arches and narrow round inward windows.
 Its great dome is composed by a cupola crowned by a golden globe with a finial of lights.
 The inner portal and the Temple's interior is ornamented with alchemical and astrological symbols.
 It is a solar temple dedicated to the coming Age of Aquarius.

 On June 29, 1920 (from 11:55 A. M. until 12:02 P. M.), the vision of an event of Spiritual nature at ground's site was reported as following:

 On July 23, 1920 (at noon), during the laying of the cornerstone in the north-eastern corner of the temple, the purpose of The Ecclesia was stated in accordance to the commands of Christ, namely, "Preach the gospel and heal the sick":